 Wikipedia entry: Dairy Queen company history.

 Advertisement for the Wedgwood Dairy Queen in The Terrace Viewer, November 1961, newsletter of the Terrace View Community Club.
 That club’s boundaries were from NE 55th to 75th Streets, 35th to 45th Avenues NE.
-The Shoreline Historical Museum at 18501 Linden Ave N. has a few copies of The Terrace Viewer newsletters in their archives.
+The Shoreline Historical Museum at 18501 Linden Ave N. has three copies of The Terrace Viewer newsletters of the 1960s in their archives.

 “Shearwater houses moved; land’s future uncertain.”
 The Seattle Daily Times, January 16, 1972, page 28.